ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfeit.
-The trust anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational network.
+The trust anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational environment.

 The AK certificate that signs the Evidence MUST have the Extended Key Usage `id-kp-attest`, as defined in {{I-D.jpfiset-lamps-attestationkey-eku}}, set.